-- 1. Define potential difference, current and resistance. - 2.
-Identify the general components and functions of the tube and filament circuits. - 3.
-Compare generators in terms of radiation produced and efficiency. - 4.
-Discuss permanent installation of radiographic equipment in terms of purpose, components, types and applications. - 5.
-Demonstrate operation of various types of permanently installed and mobile radiographic equipment. - 6.
-Discuss mobile units in terms of purpose, components, types and applications. - 7.
-Describe functions of components of automatic exposure control (AEC) devices. - 8.
-Demonstrate proper use of AEC devices. - 9.
-Identify the components of diagnostic x-ray tubes. - 10.
-Explain protocols used to extend x-ray tube life. - 11.
-Explain image-intensified and digital fluoroscopy. - 12.
-Indicate the purpose, construction and application of video camera tubes, CCD and TV monitors. - 13.
-Differentiate between quality improvement/management, quality assurance and quality control. - 14.
-List the benefits of a quality control to the patient and to the department. - 15.
-Discuss the proper test equipment/procedures for evaluating the operation of an x-ray generator. - 16.
-Evaluate the results of basic QC tests. - 17.
-Discuss the basic principles of operation of various imaging modalities and radiation therapy.
+- 1. Describe potential difference, current and resistance - 2.
+Describe the general components and function of the x-ray circuit to include the tube and filament circuits - 3.
+Compare generators in terms of radiation produced and efficiency - 4.
+Discuss fixed and mobile radiographic equipment in terms of purpose, components, types and applications - 5.
+Demonstrate operation of various types of fixed and mobile radiographic equipment - 6.
+Describe the components and function of automatic exposure control (AEC) devices - 7.
+Demonstrate proper use of AEC devices - 8.
+Describe the components and function of diagnostic x-ray tubes - 9.
+Explain methods used to extend x-ray tube life - 10.
+Discuss fixed and mobile fluoroscopic equipment in terms of purpose, components, types and applications - 11.
+Explain image-intensified, flat panel and pulsed fluoroscopy - 12.
+Indicate the purpose, construction and application of the fluoroscopic monitor - 13.
+Discuss quality control (QC) for imaging equipment and accessories - 14.
+Evaluate the results of standard QC tests - 15.
+Identify common equipment malfunctions that affect image quality, and corrective action - 16.
+Differentiate between technical factor problems, procedural factor problems and equipment malfunctions